onflow/flow/flips/20220817-extensibility.md

 Any resource fields (which are only legal when extending resources) must also be explicitly handled in a `destroy` method, which is run either when the extension is destroyed, or when the combined extended resource type is destroyed.
 In the latter case, destructors are run opposite to the order that the extensions were added to the original type if there are multiple extensions, ending with the original resource's destructor.
+Like `init`, because `destroy` may be run when the extension is not attached to a base type, it may not reference any fields or methods of its base type, and should simply destroy any resources declared on the extension itself.

 Extensions may also declare two special methods: `fun attach() { ... }` and `fun remove() { ... }` that are not considered conflicting when attaching multiple extensions to a single value.
 The `attach` method is automatically run after the extension is attached to a type, while the `remove` method is run automatically when the extension is removed from a value (before the removal occurs).
+These functions exist to perform any necessary setup and teardown for the extended type that requires using values from the base type, and thus cannot be performed in `init` or `destroy`.
+It is also recommended that users check any pre-conditions or post-conditions they would like to hold before or after the extended type is created in these functions.

 ### Extended Types